shubhambirari3/Hotel_DjangoFullStack/readme.md

 ### https://shubhamb.pythonanywhere.com

 **Note**: The website is hosted on a free-tier server and cannot handle high traffic.
 Please visit one at a time to ensure smooth performance.
-To view this website on mobile and tablets, toggle the "Desktop site" option in your browser.

 ## About the Project